1944 - 1945

 Normandy (Operation Overlord)

-Operation Overlord, the Allied invasion of occupied Europe commonly known as D-Day, saw the 6th Airborne Division for the first time.
+Operation Overlord, the Allied invasion of occupied Europe commonly known as D-Day, saw the 6th Airborne Division in action for the first time.

 A mass deception operation had convinced the Germans that the assault would come directly across the channel, but the real target was to be Normandy.